 Cades Cove Methodist Church

-The Methodist Church is the second oldest of all Cades Cove churches and is backed by a cemetery containing approximately 100 graves.
+The Methodist Church, the second oldest of all Cades Cove churches, backs a cemetery containing approximately 100 graves.
 One of the features that makes the church unique is its two mirrored entrances.
-This was originally built so that men had a separate entrance from women and children.
-Topping the one-room church is a small steeple.
+Originally, builders constructed this to provide separate entrances for men, women, and children.

 The charm and beautiful surrounding of the church attract thousands of visitors each year, especially in the fall when the forest frames the white building in wonderful hues of orange, yellow and red.
 It also plays host to a number of weddings for those seeking a rural setting for their nuptials.
 Along with the Primitive and Missionary Baptist Churches, the Methodist Church makes up a cluster of religious establishments located within Cades Cove.